 “Are you injured?” the female police officer asked, concerned.

-I had lost one shoe in the melee and my stockings had run.
+One shoe was missing and my stockings had run.
 I must have been a pitiful sight!

 “Untie her hands,” she ordered.
 And sit her up against that wall.